 Our old gate was a chain link one, worked, but we wanted something that closed off the space.
-The big problem of not doing it before was that the post holding it up were in really bad shape, aka: they needed to be replaced.
+The big problem of not doing it before was that the post holding it up was in really bad shape, aka: they needed to be replaced.
 So this year we decided on a whim to redo the fence and along with that install new post for the gate, plus we adding a pergola to spruce things up.

 For this post, we are to the point of building and installing a gate.
 How about I show you our gate now?